SpaceAppsXploration/chronos-stable/README.md

 # Deploy Pramantha Datastore

 This software takes as input a lot of data coming from scattered sources, to dump it into a MongoDB instance that stores documents as Linked Data.
 LD dictionaries are also provided.
+The dumping (`main/`) takes place with different layers of data, each layer adds more data and improve links between existing data.
+Different entities are tagged with TagME API, there is also a basic and raw scraping utility for Webpages implemented.<br/>
+Types of entities stored can be found [here](https://github.com/SpaceAppsXploration/chronos-stable/blob/master/objectsapi/basicDocs.py)

 Main scripts and libraries to create a multi-database instance of Pramantha's Datastore, with data from static modules (`input/` directory), websites crawling and TagMe API's results.